Skip to main content

 CCH Trust Accounts holds tables of Exchange Rates.
 Each table contains the rates from a From currency to a To currency.
 The currencies are identified by 3 character ISO codes, e.g. USD for US dollar or EUR for euro.

 CCH Trust Accounts holds tables of Exchange Rates.
 Each table contains the rates from a From currency to a To currency.
 The currencies are identified by 3 character ISO codes, e.g. USD for US dollar or EUR for euro.
 To convert an amount in currency ABC to currency DEF the system divides by the exchange rate from ABC to DEF, e.g. to convert an amount from USD to GBP the system divides by the exchange rate from USD to GBP.
-(This is different from SecTAX which multiplies.)
+(N.B.
+This is different from SecTAX which multiplies.)

 Exchange Rates are used in Trust Accounts for two purposes: